ybyzek/cp-all-in-one-action/README.md

 - `service`: up to which service in the docker-compose.yml file to run.
 Default is none, so all services are run
 - `github-branch-version`: which GitHub branch of [cp-all-in-one](https://github.com/confluentinc/cp-all-in-one) to run.
 Default is `latest`.

-Example to run ZooKeeper and broker on Confluent Platform `7.1.0`:
+Example to run ZooKeeper and Confluent Server on Confluent Platform `7.1.0`:

 ```yaml